falcosecurity/falco/README.md

 ## Configuring Falco

-Digwatch is primarily configured via two files: a configuration file (such as the `falco.yaml` in this repository) and a rules file (such as the `falco_rules.conf` file in `rules/`).
+Falco is primarily configured via two files: a configuration file (such as the `falco.yaml` in this repository) and a rules file (such as the `falco_rules.conf` file in `rules/`).
 These two files are written to `/etc` after you install the Falco package.

 ### Rules file